 Even Aku is not immune to the political fumbles that come with ruling over an entire planet.
 In an attempt to appeal to a younger demographic, he decides it is a good idea to herd children into a large stadium so that they can sit and listen to an old man yell at them condescendingly (which is always a good idea).
 His cunning plan is to alter traditional fairy tales to make himself seem like the hero, and it works about as well as you'd expect.

 As his misguided musings begin to fail, his tales devolve into an incoherent jumble of mismatched plot lines.
 Cinderella lives in the candy house, the prince is eaten by the frog, and the Pied Piper is devoured alive by rats.
 That’s right, hidden amidst this mashup of fractured fables is a glimpse of rats covering a fife-playing samurai and leaving only a bare skeleton.
-Classic fairy tales can be quite dark, but it is difficult to imagine mother goose saying anything about flesh-eating rats devouring someone's flesh.
+Classic fairy tales can be quite dark, but it is difficult to imagine mother goose saying anything about rats devouring someone's flesh.